 Education and training, talent and skills development are at the core of the EIT model.
-No other EU action on innovation includes higher education in the innovation value chain to the extent the EIT does.
+No other EU action on innovation integrates higher education activities in the innovation value chain to the extent the EIT does.
 The EIT's education agenda is key for developing highly entrepreneurial and skilled innovators.
-By 2017, more than 1700 graduates have successfully completed an EIT-labelled master and/or doctoral programme, and thousands have participated in entrepreneurial and innovative education activities and formats.

-The focus on global challenges through the integration of the knowledge triangle distinguishes the EIT from other innovation instruments.
-By providing a grant for up to 15 years to KICs, the EIT is delivering on its long-term objective of tackling global challenges through innovative products and services and bringing concrete benefits to our society and citizens.
-The EIT also has set the objective to the KICs to become financially sustainable after 15 years, which is a unique feature that leads to a business and result oriented innovation instrument.
-In this context, KICs have to develop and implement revenue-creating strategies in order to maintain their innovation ecosystem beyond the period covered by the grant agreement.
+The focus on global challenges through the integration of the knowledge triangle, in particular integrating higher education activities in the innovation value chain, is a distinctive feature of the EIT compared to other innovation instruments.
+The EIT approach contributes to both incremental and disruptive innovations to happen, to effectively address market failures and help transform industries.
+It enables the creation of long-term business strategies for addressing global challenges and helps creating the framework conditions that are essential for a well-functioning innovation ecosystem to grow and innovation to thrive.
+The EIT also has set the objective to the KICs to become financially sustainable, which is a unique feature that leads aims at to a business and result oriented innovation instrument.
+In this context, KICs have to develop and implement revenue-creating strategies in order to maintain their innovation ecosystem beyond the period covered by the grant agreements.